General Definition of Operating Systems

 In general, a computer system has some resources which may be utilized to solve a problem.

 - File System etc.

 The OS manages these resources and allocates them to specific programs and users.
 With the management of the OS, a programmer is rid of difficult hardware considerations.

-An OS provides services for
+An Operating Systems provides services for:

 - Processor Management

 - File Management

 Another aspect for the usage of OS is that; it is used as a predefined library for hardware software interaction and this is why, system programs apply to the installed OS since they cannot reach hardware directly.